The American Revolution in South Carolina

 Lexington County, Saluda County, Greenwood County, Laurens County, Greenville County

 November and December 1775 — The “Snow Campaign” - The Spartan Regiment and other Patriots, under Col. Richard Richardson, set out to attack a Loyalist unit that had camped in Indian territory (present-day Greenville County) for safety.
-Thomas Sumter participated in this as Col. Richardson's Aide-de-Camp.
-The patriots marched through several feet of snow in early December to accomplish this.
+Thomas Sumter participated in this march as Col. Richardson's Aide-de-Camp with the rank of a Militia Captain.
+The Patriots marched through several feet of snow in early December to accomplish this.

 As soon as the army was collected at Fort Granby the line of march was begun by way of Weaver's Ferry on the Saluda River.
 On December 22nd, Col. Richardson detached 1,300 troops to attack the camp of Capt.
 Patrick Cunningham that had stopped to rest on Cherokee lands.
 Capt.
 Cunningham warned his men to fend for themselves and they all ran into the woods.
 He was able to escape on horseback and hide at a camp at the Great Cane Break on Reedy River.

-Col. Thomas Fletchall was found hiding in a hollow sycamore tree on Fair Forest Creek, and was sent down to Charleston with a company of Patriots.
+Col. Thomas Fletchall was found hiding in a hollow sycamore tree on Fair Forest Creek, and was sent down to Charlestown with a company of Patriots.

 Known Patriot Participants